 Technically, Michigan doesn’t have hurricanes.
 But anyone who lived through the Great Lakes storm of November 1913 would probably disagree.

-Called the White Hurricane in its aftermath, it’s considered one of the worst snowstorms to hit the region in recorded history.
-This blizzard with hurricane force winds blew across Michigan’s Upper and Lower Peninsulas and into Ohio, New York and Ontario, Canada for four days.
+Called the White Hurricane, it’s considered one of the worst snowstorms to hit the region in recorded history.
+This blizzard with hurricane-force winds blew across Michigan’s Upper and Lower Peninsulas and into Ohio, New York and Ontario, Canada, for four days.
 It left a path of devastation in its wake, toppling ships on the Great Lakes, killing 250 people.
 Two powerful low fronts, one from Alberta and one from Colorado, converged over the Great Lakes, picking up energy from the still warm lake water.

-Lake Huron took the worst hit, losing several ships that were in the area on-route to and from the St. Mary’s River and Lake Erie.
-About 235 sailors lost their lives on Lake Huron during the horrific storm.
+Lake Huron took the worst hit, losing several ships that were in the area en-route to and from the St. Mary’s River and Lake Erie.
+About 235 mariners lost their lives on Lake Huron during the horrific storm.

 Snowfalls of almost two feet crippled cities and towns across Michigan and other Great Lakes states.
 Snowdrifts from the strong winds reached more than four feet.